International Studies, Minor

 Minors are strongly encouraged to undertake study abroad.
 Roosevelt’s Office of International Programs will assist students in selecting and applying for study abroad programs.
 The program coordinator will assist in selecting courses once the student has been admitted to a program.
 Study abroad courses and programs vary, so students should consult the program coordinator to see how study abroad courses fit in the International Studies curriculum.

 Students are also strongly encouraged to supplement their International Studies education by learning a foreign language, though there is no formal requirement to do so.

 The minor requires 18 credit hours.
-Students must complete three of the five core courses, plus three electives at the 300-level.
+Students must complete three of the four core courses, plus three electives at the 300-level.
 Nine of the credits in the minor must be earned at Roosevelt.
 All courses must have a minimum grade of C.

 |International Studies Core||9|

 |Choose 3 Classes from the Following|